sakaal/service_infra_ansible/README.md

-This is a configuration management database (CMDB) for tracking configuration items (CIs) related to deployment of hardware virtualization hypervisors and a secure domain name system (DNS) for administrative access during service transition.
+This is a configuration management database (CMDB) for tracking configuration items (CIs) related to deployment of hardware virtualization hypervisors, their guest virtual machines, and a secure domain name system (DNS) for administrative access during service transition.

 A hypervisor is a physical infrastructure node for hosting the virtual machines comprising the service.